Q. When are the tax bills coming out/due?

 Q. There is a fox/rabbit/skunk/coyote/fisher/porcupine/raccoon/cat/other small animal on my property.
 Can you come and get rid of it?

 A. Unfortunately, the Township is not responsible for the removal of nuisance wildlife such as this.
-We suggest calling a nuisance wildlife company to see if they can help you remove it safely.
+If necessary, we suggest calling a nuisance wildlife company to see if they can help you remove it safely.

 A. You will need to contact the Planning Department (613-925-4231 ext.
-101) with the address for the property so we can investigate what can/cannot be built on that property based on the Zoning By-Law.
+101, email@example.com) with the address for the property so we can investigate what can/cannot be built on that property based on the Zoning By-Law.

 Q. Can I have horses, cattle, chickens etc. on my property?

 A. A hobby farm, which is what this would be considered, requires a minimum of 2 hectares or 4.94 acres.
 Minimum Distance Separation (MDS) regulations as governed by OMAFRA must be adhered to as well.
 Please contact the Planning Department (613-925-4231 ext.
-101) to assist you in determining if this is legal on your particular property.
+101, firstname.lastname@example.org) to assist you in determining if this is allowed on your particular property.

 Q. I want to run a business out of my home.
 Am I allowed?
 What do I need to do?